 Who Can Qualify?

 The organisations that may qualify for this status include PBOs, certain government departments, and other listed entities engaged in eligible Public Benefit Activities (PBAs) in South Africa.
-Eligible activities cover a range of sectors from welfare and humanitarian efforts to health care, education and development, conservation, and more.
-Religious, cultural and sporting activities are excluded.
+Eligible activities cover a range of sectors from welfare and humanitarian efforts to health care, education and development, conservation, and more (For the full list of eligible activities, refer to SARS official guidance).
+Note that religious, cultural and sporting activities are excluded.
+Please refer to the SARS website for more information.

 Step-By-Step Application Process